Is 2019 the Tipping Point for Supply Path Optimization?

 - Total Take Rate: How much working media makes it to the publisher?

-Agency Media Planners & Traders, DSP Managed Service Teams and In-House Brand Programmatic Leads
+Supply Path Optimization for Agency Media Planners & Traders, DSP Managed Service Teams and In-House Brand Programmatic Leads

 These directors and hands-on-keyboard teams focus on fully delivering budgets that achieve campaign objectives.
 Simply put, they must spend the client’s or their own money effectively.
 Consequently, they seek information that relates to brand safety, reach, and KPI performance.
 These planners and traders are concerned with questions like: